 As for recognizing severely damaged psyches in others, be patient.
 Don’t conclude too quickly that someone is “nice.”
 Aristotle said that everyone slowly reveals their character … and they do.
 No one remains opaque for long.
 People slowly become translucent and then transparent.
 Just wait.
 I didn’t know my wife well after I’d known her for a few months, and she didn’t know me.
 But now, after 34 years of living together, I sleep soundly next to her as she does with me.
 We don’t fear the other will kill us in our sleep.

 How then should we live in a world of healthy and unhealthy psyches?
-Through the experience of living we can slowly learn to discriminate between them.
+Through the experience of living, we can slowly learn to discriminate between them.
 We can learn to be astute, savvy, judicious, sagacious, and discerning.
 We can learn to discriminate between those who care for us, however flawed they might be, and those who don’t care for us or who would hurt us.
 We learn that everyone, even those relatively healthy psyches, will sometimes hurt us.
-But this we should endure, if on balance they care for us.
+But this we should endure if on balance they care for us.
 For solitude and loneliness damage the psyche too.
-Avoid then those who intend to hurt you, but love those that sometimes hurt your inadvertently, if they have shown by their past actions that they care for you.
+Avoid then those who intend to hurt you, but love those that sometimes hurt you inadvertently, if they have shown by their past actions that they care for you.

 Thus a lifetime of experience teaches us that a large part of living is psychic intercourse; that is largely what it is to be conscious.
 In such a world, interact with beauty and avoid ugliness as much as possible, while continually trying to beautify yourself.
 And yes sometimes it is good to be alone.